ECT Department – Hopewood Park – patient information leaflet

 On very rare occasions, staff may need to wear additional personal protective equipment (PPE).
 This is for your safety, and theirs, so don’t be alarmed!

-The ECT recovery nurse will again check your physical observations at specific intervals, remove the needle out of your hand and ask you the orientation questions as well as observe you closely.
+The ECT recovery nurse will check your physical observations at specific intervals, remove the needle out of your hand and ask you orientation questions again as well as observe you closely.

 When fully recovered, you can return to your ward/home.
 As you have had a general anaesthetic you must remain in the company of a responsible adult for 24 hours and follow all guidelines in Post Treatment Information for Patients Receiving ECT leaflet.